User Tools

 2024, May 28: X-178(2) Phase 1 impacts per AoT = 1,434,210 square feet aka 33 acres

-2024, May 28: Eversource request for review of X-178(1) Dredge and Fill application by NH Division of Historical Resources which writes: "We look forward to receiving assessment of effect tables for all resources eligible or listed to the National Register."
+2024, May 28: Eversource 2/3/2024 request for review by NH Division of Historical Resources of proposed construction of X-178(1).
+DHR writes: "We look forward to receiving assessment of effect tables for all resources eligible or listed to the National Register."

 2024, May 24: DES issues permit for Alteration of 33 acres of Terrain on Section 2, Phase 1